-Upon expiration of this Agreement, the Agency shall transfer to the City any City CDBG funds on hand at the time of expiration and any accounts receivable attributable to the use of City CDBG funds.
+Upon expiration of this Agreement, the Agency shall transfer to the City any City CDBG funds received by the Agency and previously not authorized as a reimbursement, and any accounts receivable attributable to the use of City CDBG funds.

-If the Agency ceases to use any asset acquired or improved with CDBG funds for the purpose described in this Agreement, within five years following the termination of this Agreement, the Agency shall pay to the City the fair market value of the asset less any portion of the value attributable to expenditures of non-CDBG funds.
+If the Agency ceases to use any asset acquired or improved with CDBG funds for the purpose described in this Agreement, within five years following the termination of this Agreement, the Agency shall pay to the City the fair market value of the asset less any portion of the value attributable to expenditures of non-CDBG funds, but this amount should not exceed the original purchase price of the asset.